5206.0 - Australian National Accounts: National Income, Expenditure and Product, Jun 2019 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-The Australian economy grew 0.9 per cent in seasonally adjusted chain volume terms in the June quarter 2018, according to figures released by the Australian Bureau of Statistics (ABS) today.
+The Australian economy grew 0.5 per cent in seasonally adjusted chain volume terms in the June quarter 2019 and 1.4 per cent through the year, according to figures released by the Australian Bureau of Statistics (ABS) today.

-Compensation of employees (COE) grew 0.7 per cent for the quarter due to a rises in the number of wage and salary earners and wage rates.
-COE growth was prominent in the Health Care and Social Assistance industry.
+Compensation of employees (COE) grew 1.3 per cent for the quarter, due to rises in the number of wage and salary earners and wage rate.
+COE growth was driven primarily by the Health Care and Social Assistance industry.